seotracker/seo-core/README.md

 A website object can return useful data for SEO like:

 * Website title
-* Website metadata
+* Website metadata & rich contents
-* Website keywords occurrences and proportions
+* Website keywords occurrences and proportions (Not implemented)
 * Website location url

 See ``WebsiteInterface`` for more information about it.